 Search engines like Google need to find your website before it can crawl, index it, rate it, and display it in it’s listings.
 Googlebot (Google's spider) accesses your page if it knows your website exists.
 If your website doesn’t come up in Google search, Google probably doesn’t know about it.

-Google, Bing, Yahoo, Duck Duck Go, and AOL are the most popular right now, and they are all you really need to be concerned with at the moment.
+Google, Bing, Yahoo, and Duck Duck Go are the most popular right now, and they are all you really need to be concerned with at the moment.

 Once you get listed with the main ones, you'll eventually show up in some of the other "less important" engines since many of them are just portals of the more popular ones.
 There are many engines that feed from the popular ones so there is no need to go and submit to these portal engines since you're covered under the main ones.

 Once your store has at least 15 pages, and is running on your own domain (rather than your temporary .spiffystores.com domain), submit your URL to Google and Bing: